gto76/my-linux-setup/README.md

 *weathr <city id> - Weather report.
 Needs city ID -> Go to yahoo weather, search your location, and copy its id from address bar.

 *spilej <artist/song/album..> - Plays a track.
-First looks in pwd, then runs locate, to search whole filesistem.
-At the end it tries to find it on Youtoube and download the video and convert it to audio and play it.
+First looks in pwd, then runs locate to search whole file system.
+At the end it tries to find it on YouTube and download the video and convert it to audio and play it.
 Most of the problems occur at search phase.